filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ### View proving deadlines

-To check if there are upcoming proving deadlines, run:
+To check if there are upcoming proving deadlines, run the following:

 ```shell
 lotus-miner proving deadlines